hugo6/hammr/documentation/en/source/pages/templates-spec/builders/builders-flexiant.rst

 The Flexiant builder requires cloud account information to upload and register the machine image to the Flexiant platform.

-The Flexiant builder section has the following definition:
+The Flexiant builder section has the following definition when using YAML.
+You can also use JSON.

 .. code-block:: javascript

-	{
-	  "builders": [
-	    {
-	      "type": "Flexiant OVA - VMware",
-	      ...the rest of the definition goes here.
-	    }
-	  ]
-	}
+	---
+  builders:
+  - type: Flexiant RAW - KVM/Xen

 Building a Machine Image
 ------------------------